lsst-dm/dmtn-021/index.md

 # 4. Conclusions and future work

 We have shown that performing image difference decorrelation as an "afterburner" post-processing step to [A&L][ALref] image differences generated by the LSST stack is an effective method to eliminate most issues arising from the resulting per-pixel covariance in said images.
-We also showed that the resulting decorrelated image differences have similar statistical and noise properties to those generated using the "proper image subtraction" method recently proposed by [Zackay, et al. (2016)][ZOGY].
+We also showed that the resulting decorrelated image differences have similar statistical and noise properties, even in the case of a noisy template, to those generated using the "proper image subtraction" method recently proposed by [Zackay, et al. (2016)][ZOGY].

 There still exist several outstanding issues or questions related to details of the decorrelation procedure as it is currently implemented in the LSST stack.
 We now describe several of those.